H2Sxxa/Scala3Std/README.md

 # Scala3Std

-1.12.2 Forge Scala3 Runtime Provider.
+1.12.2 Minecraft Forge Scala3 Runtime Provider.

-It should also compat with CleanRoomMC.
+If you are using CleanRoom, please consider to add [CleanRoomMC/Scalar](https://github.com/CleanroomMC/Scalar) to dependencies to provide language adapter.

 ## How it works?

-- Scala3Std use the scala language adapter from [CleanRoomMC/Scalar](https://github.com/CleanroomMC/Scalar)
-- Scala3Std use shadow plugin rename `scala` to `scala3` to build a fat jar and avoid conflicting to scala used in forge
+Scala3Std use shadow plugin rename `scala` to `scala3` to build a fat jar and avoid conflicting to scala used in forge.

-    - Currently, Scala3Std is using `scala-library:2.13.15` and `scala3-library_3:3.0.2`
+Currently, Scala3Std is using `scala-library:2.13.15` and `scala3-library_3:3.0.2`.

 ## How to use